electricessence/TypeScript.NET/README.md

 # Learn, Connect & Evolve
 https://www.youtube.com/channel/UCG2QyAgVUEKSMBaC0Fkp5GQ

+# Ready for Beta Level Use
+**System.Linq**
+Nearly 100% of the original linq.js is present with some exceptions.
+There's no string to lamda conversion because it's unnecessary when using TypeScript.
+Unit test coverage is ongoing.
+Please report any issues you might find and they will be fixed immediately.

 # In Progress
 Currently working on System.Threading.
 Why?
 Because the Task<T> class is actually very useful in it's structure.
 When wanting to create deferred or queued actions, it's useful to be able to dispose of ('cancel') an action before it executes, or even acquire status of a task.
 This may also be useful if appropriately structured with WebWorkers or node.js.